xlzhen/FP3/README.md

 1. Full files should be added to your version of this repository.
 1. Key excerpts of your code should be copied into this .md file, formatted to look like code, and explained.

-Ask questions publicly in the email group.

-## How to Prepare and Submit this assignment

-1. To start, [**fork** this repository][forking].
-  2. (This assignment is just one README.md file, so you can edit it right in github)
-1. Modify the README.md file and [**commit**][ref-commit] changes to complete your report.
-1. Add your racket file to the repository.
-1. Ensure your changes (report in md file, and added rkt file) are committed to your forked repository.
-1. [Create a **pull request**][pull-request] on the original repository to turn in the assignment.

-## Project Schedule
-This is the first part of a larger project.
-The final project schedule is [here][schedule].

 <!-- Links -->
 [FP1]: https://github.com/oplS17projects/FP1